Moya Brennan: An Irish Christmas and Signature (2006–2013)

-2006 saw the release of her Christmas album, simply entitled 'An Irish Christmas', although it was originally planned to bear the title 'Love Came Down'.
-A year later, Brennan released her album 'Signature', which she described as a collection of snapshots of her life.
-The album featured only one Irish song but featured choruses and backing vocals in her native language throughout.
+In 2006, Brennan released a Christmas album entitled An Irish Christmas, although it was originally planned to have the title Love Came Down.
+A year later, she released her album Signature, which she described as a collection of snapshots of her life.

-While touring with the latter album, during 2007 and 2008, Moya recorded several collaborations and guest vocals on albums by Iona, Joanne Hogg and with Grand Canal on Ireland's Official Olympic Anthem, "Green to Gold.
-All three recordings were in aid of several charities.

-Her 2008–2009 live album Heart Strings was recorded with the Royal Liverpool Philharmonic and Julie Feeney.
-Moya has toured to promote the album extensively in the Netherlands, Germany, Ireland and England.
+While touring this album in 2007 and 2008, Brennan recorded several collaborations and guest vocals on albums by Iona, Joanne Hogg and with Grand Canal on Ireland's Official Olympic Anthem, "Green to Gold".
+All three recordings were in aid of charities.
+Her 2008–2009 live album Heart Strings was recorded with the Royal Liverpool Philharmonic and Julie Feeney, and she toured extensively in the Netherlands, Germany, Ireland and England to promote the album.

-In 2009, Brennan recorded the official soundtrack on Maryland Public Television documentary film 'Intrepid Journal' which documents 50 years of American foreign policy, from World War II to the September 11 attacks.

-In April 2010, Moya released a new studio album with harpist and live band member Cormac de Barra.
-My Match Is a Makin' was recorded for her Spring 2010 tour of the Netherlands, and is available only during her tours.
-The album is expected to become more widely available in 2010.

-Moya Brennan announced that she was working on a hymns album, possibly for 2010 release and would release a new acoustic music album with Clannad in 2010 or 2011.
-The new Clannad album is slated for a 2013 release in September.
+In 2009, Brennan recorded the soundtrack on Maryland Public Television's documentary film Intrepid Journal, which documented 50 years of American foreign policy from World War II to the September 11 attacks.
+In April 2010, she released a new studio album with harpist and live band member Cormac de Barra, My Match Is a Makin'.
+Brennan announced that she was working on an album of hymns, possibly for 2010 release, and would release a new acoustic music album with Clannad in 2010 or 2011.
+The new Clannad album was slated for release in September 2013.
 Brennan was the featured headliner for the Atlanta Celtic Christmas concert, recorded live by Georgia Public Broadcasting on 18–19 December 2010.
-This annual festive event at Emory University's Schwartz Center spans music and dance from Irish, Scottish, and Appalachian traditions.
+This annual festive event at Emory University's Schwartz Center spanned music and dance from Irish, Scottish, and Appalachian traditions.

-Moya Brennan appeared as well on the album "Excalibur III – The Origins" written by Alan Simon, a musician who comes from Brittany (France).
-She sang, indeed, on the following tracks : "The Origins Part I and II", "Incantations" and "Sacred Lands".

-Moreover, she went in July 2012 to Brocéliande, in Brittany, where she performed as soloist before performing at the concert "Excalibur III – The Origins".

-Brennan was scheduled to perform at the National Geographic Society in Washington, DC on 17 March 2012.
+Brennan appeared on the album "Excalibur III – The Origins" written by Alan Simon, a musician from Brittany.
+She sang on the tracks "The Origins Part I and II", "Incantations" and "Sacred Lands".
+In July 2012 she went to Brocéliande in Brittany, where she performed as soloist before performing at the concert "Excalibur III – The Origins".
+She was scheduled to perform at the National Geographic Society in Washington DC on 17 March 2012.